Gypsy Village Support

 Living in segregated villages, thousands of Gypsies lack access to safe, clean water.
 Women and children are often walking up to two kilometers to reach a water source, which often carries diseases.

-All of HART programs are run in partnership with local Gypsy Baptist churches, working together to bring positive change to these communities.
+All of the HART programs are run in partnership with local Gypsy Baptist churches, working together to bring positive change to these communities.

 YOUR SUPPORT will help transform Gypsy villages in practical and effective ways through: